Diabloxx/YumiV2-/TERMS.md

 ## 10. Limitation of Liability

-GK is **not liable** for indirect, incidental, special, consequential or punitive damages, nor for loss of profits, data, or goodwill.
+YS is **not liable** for indirect, incidental, special, consequential or punitive damages, nor for loss of profits, data, or goodwill.
 Aggregate liability is capped at **€50** or the amount you paid for Premium in the past 12 months (whichever is greater).

 ---